stride3d/stride-docs/en/manual/input/sensors.md

 You can use various **sensors**, such as gyroscopes and accelerometers, as input devices in your project.
 Sensors are often used in mobile games.

-Use @'Xenko.Input.InputManager' to access sensors and:
+Use @'Stride.Input.InputManager' to access sensors and:

-* check if a sensor is supported by Xenko
+* check if a sensor is supported by Stride
 * disable a sensor
 * retrieve sensor data

-Xenko can receive data from six types of sensor:
+Stride can receive data from six types of sensor:

 * Orientation
 * Accelerometer